Poland says NATO countries must act together on jets for Ukraine | Law-Order

 - Poland

-Any supply of fighter jets to Ukraine must be done through NATO, top Polish officials said on Wednesday, after Washington rejected Poland's offer to fly all its MIG-29 jets to a U.S. airbase with a view to them being supplied to Kyiv.
+Any supply of fighter jets to Ukraine must be done jointly by NATO countries, the Polish prime minister said on Wednesday, after Washington rejected Poland's offer to fly all its MIG-29 jets to a U.S. airbase with a view to them being given to Kyiv.
+Asked about the offer of Polish MIGs, the Kremlin described it as a potentially dangerous and undesirable scenario.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)